 North Cascades Washington, USA Travel Guide

-The distant Stehekin Valley, accessible only by ferry or float plane, has an unique public transport option.
+The remote Stehekin Valley, accessible only by ferry or float plane, has an unique public transport option.
 A limited shuttle bus operates seasonally from the Stehekin Landing to points further up the valley, including the Golden West Visitor Center, the famous Stehekin Bakery, and various trailheads.
 Bicycle rentals also help with movement around the valley.

 Larger towns outside the immediate park vicinity (e.g., Sedro-Woolley, Bellingham, Chelan) have local bus services, but these do not extend into the park itself.

-Standard U.S. Driving laws apply: drive on the right, seatbelts are necessary for all occupants, and pace limits are enforced strictly.
+Standard U.S. Driving laws apply: drive on the right, seatbelts are necessary for all occupants, and swiftness limits are enforced strictly.
 Pay attention to signs on the road, especially those indicating curves or steep grades.

 Ample parking appears at visitor centers and most trailheads.
 However, popular spots can book up fast during peak season, especially on summer weekends.
 Arrive early for popular trailheads.